gnschenker/django-sample/README.md

 ```

 ## DB migration and super user
+When starting fresh, there is no schema and no data in MySQL.

+**Note:** The following is ONLY needed the very first time you run the app OR if you want to start fresh!
-To migrate the apllication DB exec into the application container
+To migrate the apllication DB **exec** into the application container
 ```
-docker exec -it mysite /bin/bash
+docker exec -it app /bin/bash
 ```

 then run the command